wylilcarol/starter-academic/content/project/Access/index.md

 slides: Access
 ---

-【Source】Kinnan C, Wang S Y, Wang Y. Access to migration for rural households[J].
-American Economic Journal: Applied Economics, 2018, 10(4): 79-119.
+【Source】*Kinnan C, Wang S Y, Wang Y. Access to migration for rural households[J].
+American Economic Journal: Applied Economics, 2018, 10(4): 79-119.*

 This paper exploits a unique feature of China’s history, the “sentdown youth” (SDY) program, to study the effects of access to internal